 • Power.
 The more power you get, the easier it will be to cut any type of hair.
 However, determining power is often tricky.

 Sometimes, you’ll brands highlight see SPM (strokes per minute), which describes the blade’s side-to-side speed; in others, you’ll see RPM (revolutions per minute), which refers to the motor’s power.
-In simple terms, RPM translates to power, which you’ll need for thicker hair, while SPM translates to speed, good for short or small amounts of hair.
+In simple terms, SPM translates to speed, good for short or small amounts of hair, while RPM translates to power, which you’ll need for thicker hair.

 You can also compare motor types: pivot motors are powerful but slow, and are becoming a rarity with newer, more modern options taking their place.
 Electromagnetic motors have a lot more speed and tend to be more reliable.
 Rotary motors are the most powerful, and best for handling thick hair.

 • Guard combs.
-The guard combs are the plastic pieces that attach to the clippers in order to control the length of hair that it cuts.
+The guard combs are the plastic pieces that attach to the clippers to control the length of hair it cuts.
 They are a key part of the process, especially for beginners.

 They range from a #0 (1/16”) to a #8 (1”); keep in mind, though, that these numbers may change from brand to brand.
 The most important thing is to look at how many guards the kit has, what they’re made of, and whether they are properly labeled to avoid mistakes.